Burns cause varying degrees of pain, blisters, swelling, and skin loss.

-Second-degree burns are pink or red, swollen, and extremely painful.
-Within 24 hours (often shortly after the burn), blisters develop that may ooze a clear fluid.
+Partial-thickness burns are pink or red, swollen, and extremely painful.
+Within 24 hours (often shortly after the burn), blisters usually develop that may ooze a clear fluid.
 The burned area may blanch when touched.

-Third-degree burns usually are not painful because the nerves have been destroyed.
+Full-thickness burns usually are not painful because the nerves that sense pain have been destroyed.
 The skin becomes leathery and may be white, black, or bright red.
 The burned area does not blanch when touched, and hairs can easily be pulled from their roots without pain.

 The appearance and symptoms of deep burns can worsen during the first hours or even days after the burn.